wilsonpeng20070926-beep/wilsonpeng20070926-beep.github.io/index.md

 ## Bio

-I am an undergraduate researcher focused on scientific AI for materials and nanomedicine.
+I am an highschool researcher focused on scientific AI for materials and nanomedicine.
 Broadly, I am interested in trustworthy AI systems that accelerate scientific discovery in high-stakes domains.
 Especially, I work on structured reasoning for scientific LLMs—graph-based inference, tool-augmented verification, and multi-agent critique for nanobiomaterials design.